about / archives / contact / subscribe / twitter

 medianewsgroup.com

-The company publishes 57 daily newspapers, including the San Jose Mercury News, the St. Paul Pioneer Press, the Detroit News, and the Salt Lake Tribune.
-Its flagship paper is the Denver Post.
-It also owns a handful of radio and television stations.
+The company published 57 daily newspapers, including the San Jose Mercury News, the St. Paul Pioneer Press, the Detroit News, and the Salt Lake Tribune.
+Its flagship paper was the Denver Post.
+It also owned a handful of radio and television stations.

 MediaNews was founded by Dean Singleton and Richard Scudder in 1983 and became one of the largest U.S. newspaper publishers through a series of acquisitions.
 The company’s most recent purchase was in January 2011, when it acquired three newspapers in Colorado for an undisclosed sum.
 In 2006, MediaNews bought four former Knight Ridder papers, including the Mercury News and Pioneer Press.

 Beginning in 2011, MediaNews was managed together with the Journal Register Co. by John Paton of the newly created Digital First Media.
-Alden Global Capital, which is a major investor in MediaNews, also owns the Journal Register.
+Alden Global Capital, which was a major investor in MediaNews, also owned the Journal Register.

-Singleton and MediaNews have long had a reputation for making profits off of struggling papers by cutting costs.
-Singleton has advocated outsourcing both newsgathering and editing functions as a way to save money.
+Singleton and MediaNews long had a reputation for making profits off of struggling papers by cutting costs.
+Singleton advocated outsourcing both newsgathering and editing functions as a way to save money.

 MediaNews moved into paywalls by signing onto Press+’s system for paid content online.
 The company initially launched paid-content plans based on the Financial Times’ metered model at 26 of its small- and medium-sized papers.
 In 2011, three of those papers dropped Monday print editions, making web access free on those days.
-MediaNews dropped its initial paywalls in 2012 because of poor revenue, then relaunched them later that year.
-It has also experimented with requiring readers to answer a Google survey question before viewing articles.
+MediaNews dropped its initial paywalls in 2012 because of poor revenue, then relaunched them later that year before spreading them across all of Digital First’s papers in 2013.

-MediaNews has also tested a customized newspaper that readers can print at home.
+MediaNews also tested a customized newspaper that readers can print at home.

 In 2011, the company launched TapIn, a location-based mobile news app designed specifically for tablets.
-It began in the Bay Area, with plans to expand to Los Angeles and Denver by the end of the year.
-It also partners with ProPublica on its news apps.
+It also partnered with ProPublica on its news apps.

-Digital First has a partnership with GlobalPost for foreign content.
+Digital First has a partnership with GlobalPost for foreign content and with NewsCred for syndication services.

 Peers, allies, & competitors: